danielsteman/depyro/README.md

-# depyro
+# depyro :money_with_wings:
-A wrapper for Degiro.
+A wrapper for Degiro to enable people to do portfolio analysis.